The Importance of Activity Analysis in Occupational Therapy

 This article will discuss some aspects of activity analysis and why we as OTs need to pay a bit more attention to it in our daily practice.

 Activity analysis has its roots in the job analysis techniques used by industry during World War I (Creighton, 1992).
 After the war, as injured soldiers received treatment to recover from their injuries, occupational therapists applied these techniques.

 Crafts and other therapeutic activities were analyzed, and the components of those activities were used to pinpoint certain skills as the soldiers progressed during therapy.

-Here is an example.
-An OT completes an initial evaluation with a 35-year-old woman who has a diagnosis of carpal tunnel syndrome.
+Here’s an example for you: An outpatient occupational therapist completes an initial evaluation with a 35-year-old woman who has a diagnosis of carpal tunnel syndrome.
 During the evaluation, the woman tells the OT that she cannot make her family’s favorite meal of lasagna with garlic bread.